ddnexus/pagy/docs/how-to.md

 Pagy can also work in any other scenario assuming that:

 - If your framework doesn't have a `params` method you can use the [standalone extra](extras/standalone.md) or you may need to define the `params` method or override the `pagy_get_vars` (which uses the `params` method) in your controller
-- If the collection you are paginating doesn't respond to `offset` and `limit` and is not yet supported by psome extra, you may need to override the `pagy_get_items` method in your controller (to get the items out of your specific collection)
+- If the collection you are paginating doesn't respond to `offset` and `limit` and is not yet supported by any extra, you may need to override the `pagy_get_items` method in your controller (to get the items out of your specific collection)
 - If your framework doesn't have a `request` method you can use the [standalone extra](extras/standalone.md) or you may need to override the `pagy_url_for` (which uses `Rack` and `request`) in your view

 **Notice**: the total overriding you may need is usually just a handful of lines at worse, and it doesn't need monkey patching or writing any sub-class or module.

+## Pagy in the irb/rails console

+Standard pagination requires controller, model, view and request to work, however you don't have to satisfy all that requirements in order to get any helper working in the irb/rails console.
+Just use the [Pagy::Console](api/console.md) and you can try any feature right away, even without any app nor configuration.

 ## Items per page